Modern Times (film): Production

 During a European tour promoting City Lights, Chaplin got the inspiration for Modern Times from both the lamentable conditions of the continent through the Great Depression, along with a conversation with Mahatma Gandhi in which they discussed modern technology.
 Chaplin did not understand why Gandhi generally opposed it, though he granted that "machinery with only consideration of profit" had put people out of work and ruined lives.

 Chaplin began preparing the film in 1934 as his first "talkie", and went as far as writing a dialogue script and experimenting with some sound scenes.
 However, he soon abandoned these attempts and reverted to a silent format with synchronized sound effects and sparse dialogue.
 The dialogue experiments confirmed his long-standing conviction that the universal appeal of his "Little Tramp" character would be lost if the character ever spoke on screen.
 Most of the film was shot at "silent speed", 18 frames per second, which when projected at "sound speed", 24 frames per second, made the slapstick action appear even more frenetic.
 The duration of filming was long for the time, beginning on October 11, 1934, and ending on August 30, 1935.

 Chaplin biographer Jeffrey Vance has noted: “Chaplin recognized that Modern Times was the valedictory for the Tramp and deliberately included many gags and sequences as a loving farewell to the character and an homage to the visual comedy tradition."

-This film also famously uses matte painting in the harrowing skating scene where Charlie skates blindfolded, not realizing he is constantly near the edge and very likely could fall down.
+This film also famously uses matte painting in the harrowing skating scene where the Tramp skates blindfolded, not realizing he is constantly near the edge and very likely could fall down.
 The illusory drop had been matte-painted, and Chaplin was never in actual danger while filming this scene in reality, he skated on a plain floor, with a ledge for him to discern when to stop.
 This can be observed in the fact that, at one moment, Chaplin's back wheel briefly disappeared behind the painting.
 This most likely escaped the eyes of Chaplin, which could be the reason he left it in.

 The reference to drugs seen in the prison sequence is somewhat daring for the time (since the production code, established in 1930 and enforced since 1934, forbade the depiction of illegal drug use in films); Chaplin had made drug references before in one of his most famous short films, Easy Street, released in 1917.